GiselleLeeOSI/markdownshowdown/index.md

 # Ji Won's test repo

 Welcome to Ji Won's test repo.
 I'm investigating how markdown files in this repo becomes an html page with a designated url.
 If possible, I also want to see what static site generation options are out there.
-Want to see in what docfx integration comes into the picture.
+Want to see in when docfx integration comes into the picture.